 Practicing something every day is the way to make progress, but not all digital practice is created equally.
 This website offers math problems in the form of a story, usually based on a situation or fact from the real world.
 Each problem is available at three skill levels.
 The idea is that families can use the site or app together to build math into each day.
 Check out the study that demonstrates its effectiveness.

-HOMER Reading: Learn to Read, Grades K-2, Free with in-app purchases
+HOMER Learn & Grow, Grades K-2, Free with in-app purchases

 Created with best practices and reading research in mind, this app can get kids pumped about reading with skill-building exercises and supportive materials.
 Unlike many other reading apps, Learn With Homer not only includes phonics, but it also provides stories, songs, creative play, and a safe social element called "Pigeon Post."
 Though its intent is very serious, it's kid-friendly, accessible, and fun.